 To help reduce some of this strain, the Australian Government introduced the First Home Super Saver (FHSS) Scheme in the 2017 Federal Budget.
 The FHSS Scheme allows you to boost your savings for your first home by building a deposit inside superannuation.

-From 1 July 2017 you can make voluntary concessional (before-tax) and non-concessional (after-tax) contributions into your super fund to save for your first home.
+Voluntary concessional (before-tax) and non-concessional (after-tax) contributions made into your super fund since 1 July 2017 can be used to save for your first home.
 You can contribute up to a maximum of $15,000 in a single financial year that can later be released.
-The maximum amount of personal contributions that can be released is $30,000 per person plus associated earnings.
-From 1 July 2018 you can apply to release your contributions along with associated earnings.
-Contribution limits apply.
+From 1 July 2022 the maximum amount of personal contributions that can be released is $50,000 per person plus associated earnings.

 To be eligible for the FHSS Scheme, you must:

 The tax benefits provided by superannuation allow you to accelerate your savings.

 For example: salary sacrifice contributions to super are taxed at 15%.
 This is lower than the marginal tax rate most Australians pay, which is between 19% - 45%.2

 When your first home deposit is released from super, it will also be taxed at either: